deckgo/deckdeckgo/docs/docs/slides/app-slide-countdown/app-slide-countdown.md

 ### From a CDN

-It's recommended to use [unpkg](https://unpkg.com/) to use this template from a CDN.
+It's recommended to use [unpkg](https://unpkg.com/) if you want to use this template from a CDN.
 To do so, add the following include script in the main HTML file of your project:

 ```
 <script type="module" src="https://unpkg.com/@deckdeckgo/slide-countdown@latest/dist/deckdeckgo-slide-countdown/deckdeckgo-slide-countdown.esm.js"></script>